ravikant-diwakar/AgriSens/README.md

 ## 📌 Results

-The results of the Smart Crop Recommendation System with Plant Disease Identification showcase the efficacy of the implemented models:

-### Crop Recommendation Model:
 - Seven classification algorithms were evaluated for crop recommendation tasks.
 - The accuracy of each algorithm was assessed, with the Random Forest algorithm achieving the highest accuracy of 99.54%.
 - Table 1 below illustrates the accuracy achieved by each algorithm: